1473 heat and drought in Europe: Precipitation

 Some concerned chroniclers recorded the beginning and end of the period without significant precipitation.
 Parts of Spain, including the Seville area, were largely dry during the winter months of 1472–73.
 In Zierikzee in the Netherlands, there was no rain from May to October.
-The drought in Bohemia lasted three and a half months, from 2 May to 20 November in Wroclaw and during the nine weeks from 29 June to mid-September in Basel.
+The drought in Bohemia lasted three and a half months, from 2 May to 20 November in Wroclaw (then called Breslau) and during the nine weeks from 29 June to mid-September in Basel.
 The year 1473 marked the culmination of a series of warm winters and hot, dry summers spanning from 1471 to 1474.
 This multi-year heat surge is unique within the context of the European Little Ice Age, which spanned from 1340 to around 1900.
 It was probably triggered by dry spring periods which severely dried out the soil, thereby amplifying the effect of summer solar radiation.

 Hydrological and ecological effects

+In late summer, deciduous trees in the Basel area shed their leaves and looked 'like Christmas'.
 Springs, streams, and smaller rivers dried up completely; larger rivers, such as the Moselle, dwindled to trickles; and shallow watercourses in the Netherlands stank terribly.
 Meandering large rivers such as the Rhine and the Danube could be crossed on foot in places.
-Rivers in Ukraine and western Russia also had low water levels.
-In late summer, deciduous trees in the Basel area shed their leaves and looked 'like Christmas'.
+Rivers in Poland, Ukraine and western Russia also had low water levels.
 Large swarms of migratory locusts plagued Europe in the following years.